oluiscabral/oluiscabral/README.md

 ## 🚀 What Is Studorama?

-Studorama is a fully open-source, free-to-use platform designed to help students excel in Brazilian exams like ENEM and vestibular.
+Studorama is a fully open-source, free-to-use platform designed to help students.
 Built with JavaScript and modern web technologies, it offers:

 - ✅ **Infinity of practice questions** aligned with national curricula
 - ✅ **AI-powered adaptive review engine**